St. Croix River

 The designation also recognizes the river’s association with the 19th and early 20th century lumber industry and with the development of the railways in the region.

 The St. Croix River is known as an easily accessible backcountry recreational experience for paddlers and fishermen of all abilities.
 Campsites are found all along the length of the river.

 The river marks the international boundary between New Brunswick and the State of Maine in the USA.
 Since 2001, the one-country camping system has been in place, requiring paddlers to make landfall only in the country in which they will begin and end their journey.
 Paddlers are advised to familiarize themselves with Canadian and US marine reporting requirements prior to beginning a trip.

 Who Manages the River?

-The river is managed by the St. Croix International Waterway Commission (SCIWC) (LINK), which receives support from the Province of New Brunswick.
+The river is managed by the St. Croix International Waterway Commission (SCIWC) (LINK), which receives support from the Province of New Brunswickand and the State of Maine.
 The SCIWC manages the waterway via an internationally agreed management plan.

 The rich history of the lumber industry on the river is told in the names of campsites and the “rips” – logs and rings that still linger on the riverbed.
 Keen-eyed travelers can spot the original surveyor’s posts that mark the Canadian-American boundary.